Katheyondu Shuruvagide

 Katheyondu Shuruvagide (transl.
-A story has blossomed) is a 2018 Indian Kannada-language romantic drama film directed by Senna Hegde and starring Diganth and Pooja Devariya (in her Kannada debut).
+A story has blossomed) is a 2018 Indian Kannada-language romantic drama film written and directed by Senna Hegde and starring Diganth and Pooja Devariya (in her Kannada debut).

 Plot

 Tarun runs a resort on the coastal part of Karnataka, which has a small staff consisting of receptionist Swarna, attendant Pedro, and cook Kutty.

 This beautiful resort is on the verge of closure for lack of guests and because of some fake negative reviews.

 The staff prepares for the arrive of a couple, Tanya Mehra and Akash Mehra.
 Tarun goes to the airport to receive the guests but sees only Tanya.
 While travelling to the resort, Tarun asks Tanya about her husband, and she says he has died.
 Tanya tells Tarun to keep it secret.

 Pedro has a feelings for receptionist Swarna, but Swarna's marriage is being fixed with a man working in Dubai.

 Tarun is being guided by an elderly couple, Shashank Murthy and Radha Murthy.
 This couple has a special loving bond between them, which causes Tarun and Pedro to think to have a life partner.

 Following Tanya's stay in the resort and outdoor activities, Tanya and Tarun come close to each other.
-Meanwhile Pedro express his thoughts to Swarna, and she consoles Pedro and disagrees with his statement that a relationship is about more than love.
+Meanwhile, Pedro express his thoughts to Swarna, and she consoles Pedro and disagrees with his statement that a relationship is about more than love.

 The next day, Tanya's husband arrives in the resort.
 Tanya gets angry over him and leaves the resort for her city.
 Tarun goes to the airport to find her and she hugs him from behind.